What is Myofascial Release?

 - Take place over a few weeks or months, depending on the nature and intensity of disability.

-Our therapists are trained to ensure that they can can feel restrictions, tensions, and imbalances within your body to help alleviate the pain associated with your Myofascial.
+Our therapists are trained to ensure that they can feel restrictions, tensions, and imbalances within your body to help alleviate the pain associated with your Myofascial.
 Give the clinic a call if you feel that you could benefit from a Myofascial Release Treatment.